Spark on Kubernetes

 Spark 2.3 or above ships docker file with its distribution which can create base image for spark.
 It can be created using below command:

-Here, Pushing the image to repository is mandatory.
+Here, Pushing the image to the repository is mandatory.
 Kubernetes needs to fetch the spark image and distribute it among all pods.

-- Spark on Kubernetes is currently experimental but it can be a good choice in future if you are trying to move to Kubernetes for all deployments.
+- Spark on Kubernetes is currently experimental but it can be a good choice in the future if you are trying to move to Kubernetes for all deployments.

-- It would be very helpful in cloud native applications because all leading providers like AWS, Microsoft Azure & GCP provide managed Kubernetes service.
-It will reduce the dependency on cloud specific components.
+- It would be very helpful in cloud-native applications because all leading providers like AWS, Microsoft Azure & GCP provide managed Kubernetes service.
+It will reduce the dependency on cloud-specific components.